 Radiator leaking from the body (pinhole or seam)

-Find a Gas Safe engineer near you →⚠️ A radiator leaking from its body (as opposed to the valves or connections) cannot be permanently repaired — the radiator must be replaced.
+Post a job — we'll find you an engineer →⚠️ A radiator leaking from its body (as opposed to the valves or connections) cannot be permanently repaired — the radiator must be replaced.
 Do not use leak sealer products as these will contaminate the heating system and block the boiler heat exchanger.

 Not sure if this matches your problem?